Ibrainscn/machineLearningCommonUsedCode/README.md

 	- The SimpleImputer class provides basic strategies for imputing missing values.
 Missing values can be imputed with a provided constant value, or using the statistics (mean, median or most frequent) of each column in which the missing values are located.
 This class also allows for different missing values encodings.
 - Multivariate Imputation:
 	- A more sophisticated approach is to use the IterativeImputer class, which models each feature with missing values as a function of other features, and uses that estimate for imputation.
 It does so in an iterated round-robin fashion: at each step, a feature column is designated as output y and the other feature columns are treated as inputs X. A regressor is fit on (X, y) for known y.
 Then, the regressor is used to predict the missing values of y.
 This is done for each feature in an iterative fashion, and then is repeated for max_iter imputation rounds.
 The results of the final imputation round are returned.

+	- MICE Package:
+        MICE (Multivariate Imputation via Chained Equations) is one of the commonly used package by R users.
+Creating multiple imputations as compared to a single imputation (such as mean) takes care of uncertainty in missing values.

+        MICE assumes that the missing data are Missing at Random (MAR), which means that the probability that a value is missing depends only on observed value and can be predicted using them.
+It imputes data on a variable by variable basis by specifying an imputation model per variable.

+        For example: Suppose we have X1, X2….Xk variables.
+If X1 has missing values, then it will be regressed on other variables X2 to Xk.
+The missing values in X1 will be then replaced by predictive values obtained.
+Similarly, if X2 has missing values, then X1, X3 to Xk variables will be used in prediction model as independent variables.
+Later, missing values will be replaced with predicted values.

+        By default, linear regression is used to predict continuous missing values.
+Logistic regression is used for categorical missing values.
+Once this cycle is complete, multiple data sets are generated.
+These data sets differ only in imputed missing values.
+Generally, it’s considered to be a good practice to build models on these data sets separately and combining their results.

+        Precisely, the methods used by this package are:

+        * PMM (Predictive Mean Matching)  – For numeric variables
+        * logreg(Logistic Regression) – For Binary Variables( with 2 levels)
+        * polyreg(Bayesian polytomous regression) – For Factor Variables (>= 2 levels)
+        * Proportional odds model (ordered, >= 2 levels)

 ## Novelty and Outlier Detection
 - Outlier detection and novelty detection are both used for anomaly detection, where one is interested in detecting abnormal or unusual observations.
 Outlier detection is then also known as unsupervised anomaly detection and novelty detection as semi-supervised anomaly detection.
 In the context of outlier detection, the outliers/anomalies cannot form a dense cluster as available estimators assume that the outliers/anomalies are located in low density regions.
 On the contrary, in the context of novelty detection, novelties/anomalies can form a dense cluster as long as they are in a low density region of the training data, considered as normal in this context.